nurbilu/chat_game_proj/General_fixs_&_errors.md

 15. 4. resolve the progress bar problem in character create (resolved)

 16. 1.display user character prompts in user profile (done)

+17.2.if not refresh token - login regular and logout also when access token expired - check if expire (ck) - add toast message for token expiration does not work as expected , refresh token lifetime is 14 days but instead in the angular it expires in 6 minutes( :-/ ) , need to fix that - now refresh token is not working at all - login fails(done) - getting closer - login works but life is not -is according to access token.(done) - might be fixed now - need to check later again (done i hope)